 For some reason that seemed to make sense to her.
 She gave a slight shrug of her shoulders, and squared up on the rifle.
 By this time, the little shoat fed within about 75 yards of us, and was completely unaware of the steely eyed gaze of this pint sized huntress who was poised to strike.
 The little sow turned broadside.
 As we’d discussed many times, she picked a spot just above the elbow joint, and then….the hog turned and faced us still feeding.
 We’d discussed angled shots, in case that’s all we ended up with, but it was not the plan.

 I was uttering the words, “Wait for a broadside sho….”
 “BOOM!”
 I looked down the lane, and there, making dirt angels, was the little black hog.
 Deader than disco.
 My little lioness adjusted her shot, and capped the little beast in the top of the neck as the hog fed with its head down.
 The handloaded 95 grain Barnes TTSX went through the head, neck, and heart/lungs in the chest cavity, exited by the solar plexus, then traveled through the ankle joint on one of the hams, exited, and ended up somewhere in the black gumbo mud beyond!
 (See Handloading for the 6.8 SPC II for the recipe for the cartridges used on this hunt.)

-I picked up the rifle (which is still a little heavy for her to handle), and she looked back with me with a grin.
+I picked up the rifle (which is still a little heavy for her to handle), and she looked back at me with a grin.
 As I congratulated her, hogs were running for their lives everywhere.
 I took a running head shot at one further down the lane (and missed).
 After the smoke cleared, I asked her if she wanted to come with me to retrieve her hog.
 She nodded yes.